 Best Flat Panel Heater

-After looking at a range of chicken heaters for coops, I think the best one to use is the Cozy Products CL Safe Chicken Heater 200 Watts.
+After looking at a range of chicken heaters for coops, I think the best chicken coop heater is the Cozy Products CL Safe Chicken Heater 200 Watts.

-It sports a large on/off switch, as well as an LED display and built-in thermostat.
+It is easy to install and sports a large on/off switch, as well as an LED display and built-in thermostat.

 You can mount it to the sides of your coop for convenience, too.